 Tour to Climb Mount Batur

-Anyway, instead of a 2 AM loadup into a van, we got a 3:30 AM knock at the door by our guide and our little adventure began.
+Anyway, instead of a 2 AM loadup into a van, we got a 3:30 AM knock at the door by our guide, and our little adventure began.
 Even though we were squarely in the tropics, the altitude and the morning air made the temperatures pretty cold.
 The walk started off easy enough with just a few groggy stumbles by flashlight on a wide path on an uphill grade.
-The stars were out in force and the Milky Way looked as if you could reach out and stir it.
-I was starting to feel quite confident about my fitness level, even as the grade started to increase.
+The stars were out in force, and the Milky Way looked as if you could reach out and stir it.
+I was starting to feel quite confident about my fitness level, even as the grade began to increase.

 Climbing Mount Batur

 Soon we were moving, still in the dark, through a humid, deep forest canopy, and up ever narrower trails.
 An easy walk soon turned into having to search with my boots, for unseen footholds to lift myself upward and maintain balance.
-Despite the still cool air a trickle of sweat was falling down my back and making me clammy.
-My legs started to get heavy and I began to question why I do these things to myself when I could be warm in bed somewhere, but at this point, we were out and on a mission.
+Despite the still crisp air a trickle of sweat was falling down my back and making me clammy.
+My legs started to get heavy, and I began to question why I do these things to myself when I could be warm in bed somewhere, but at this point, we were out and on a mission.
 It didn’t take long until we were through the forest and we stopped for a quick rest.
 In the east, we could see the first signs of dawn.

-We began again and our guide started doing a countdown of sorts for us — “30 minutes” then 20 minutes later, “only 20 minutes!”
+We began again, and our guide started doing a countdown of sorts for us — “30 minutes” then 20 minutes later, “only 20 minutes!”
 15 minutes later, “just ten more minutes.”
 We were getting onto his game.
-Sweat was running down my face and getting in my eyes, my legs were burning and my knees throbbing.
-The sky was lightening further and soon we were able to put away our flashlights and navigate without them.
+Sweat was running down my face and getting in my eyes, my legs were burning and my knees were throbbing.
+The sky was lightening further, and soon we were able to put away our flashlights and navigate without them.
 Finally, as we topped what felt like an almost vertical climb we could make out our destination; the top of Mount Batur.